iamthewally/OfficeBot/README.md

   CAS/Single sign on
   - add summaries for long chats rather than removing messages in the middle
   - move colors/css/etc to config files for deployment
+  - add default model for each character card